Chagas disease (American trypanosomiasis)

 Control and prevention

 There is no vaccine for Chagas disease.
-Vector control is the most effective method of preventing Chagas disease in Latin America.
+Vector control is the most effective method of prevention in Latin America.
 Blood screening is necessary to prevent infection through transfusion and organ transplantation.

 Originally (>9000 years ago), T. cruzi only affected wild animals.
 It later spread to domestic animals and people.
 The large reservoir of T. cruzi parasites in wild animals of the Americas means that the parasite cannot be eradicated.
 Instead, the control targets are elimination of the transmission and health care access for the infected and ill population.